 <link rel="stylesheet" href="/style.css"> <img src="/image.jpeg">

-Or, in a pinch, you can force the URLs to always be loaded as SSL, although this will slow down your site for visitors who don”t load the enclosing page as SSL:
+In a pinch, some people just force all included URLs to always be loaded as SSL, although this will slow down your site for visitors who don’t load the enclosing page as SSL: